 The word Yoga is derived from the Sanskrit word 'Yuj' which means to join or unite.
 The union referred to is that of the individual self-uniting with Cosmic Consciousness or the Universal Spirit.
-Yoga is believed to have evolved during the period of the 'Sat Yuga', also called the Golden age.
-It was not until the discovery of the Indus- valley civilization, the largest civilization: that the knowledge about the origin of Yoga surfaced.
+Yoga is believed to have evolved during the period of the 'Sat Yuga', also called the Golden Age.
+It was not until the discovery of the Indus - Valley civilization, the largest civilization; that the knowledge about the origin of Yoga surfaced.
 One of the earliest expositions on Yoga was written by the Indian sage Patanjali.
-His work, known today as "Patanjali's Yoga Sutras" is widely available on the net.
+His work, known today as "Patanjali's Yoga Sutras" is widely available on the internet.

 Today yoga has become a popular form of callisthenics contributing to the health and fitness of millions.
 However, earlier yoga was viewed as a complete lifestyle.
 The first two limbs of Patanajali's Asthanga yoga, moral and ethical restraints and observances have always been considered the foundation for success in yoga.